Scientist profiles G-L

-A second focus of research evaluates the impact of pharmacologic treatments at a population level, which includes measuring relevant health outcomes, quality of life and modelling cost-benefit, cost-effectiveness and cost-utility of pharmacotherapies.
+A second focus of her research evaluates the impact of pharmacologic treatments at a population level, which includes measuring relevant health outcomes and quality of life, and modelling cost-benefit, cost-effectiveness and cost-utility of pharmacotherapies.

 Related News and Stories:

-- The skeptics - two SRI docs question new findings on a drug: A feature from Research Report 2004-2006
+- The skeptics: Two SRI docs question new findings on a drug: A feature from SRI's Research Report 2004–2006